kyjohnso/skysplat.org/README.md

 ### Styling

-The site uses a custom theme based on Minima.
-Modify `assets/css/style.scss` to customize:
+The site uses custom CSS located in `static/css/`.
+Modify these files to customize:

 - Colors and branding
 - Layout and spacing